-Whether it’s a simple printed carpet, or a work-filled cashmere carpet, it is not immune to stains, especially during rainy days, or if you have kids and pets roaming around the home.
+Whether it’s a simple printed carpet, or work-filled cashmere, it is not immune to stains, especially during rainy days, or if you have kids and pets roaming around the home.

 Normally, mud stains on carpets are considered simple stains.
 However, there are a different types of stains that need to be distinguished and understood.